atiya0419/E-commerce-web-page/README.md

 🤝 Contributing

   Contributions are welcome!
 If you'd like to improve this project, follow these steps:

-Fork the repository.
+  1. Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+  2. Create a new branch (git checkout -b feature-branch).

-Commit your changes (git commit -m 'Add new feature').
+  3. Commit your changes (git commit -m 'Add new feature').

-Push to the branch (git push origin feature-branch).
+  4. Push to the branch (git push origin feature-branch).

-Create a Pull Request.
+  5. Create a Pull Request.

 🛡️ License

   This project is licensed under the MIT License.

 📩 Contact

   For any queries or suggestions, feel free to reach out:

-GitHub: atiya0419
+  -**GitHub**: atiya0419
+  -**Email**: atiya19apr@gmail.com

 Email: [YourEmail@example.com] (Replace with actual email)